zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 ### What Production MLIR Systems Actually Do

-Real ML serving systems using MLIR follow an AOT workflow:

-**TensorFlow's MLIR pipeline**:
-1. Generate MLIR IR from TensorFlow graph
-2. Apply optimization passes
-3. Lower to LLVM IR
-4. Compile to object files (.o)
-5. Link into shared library (.so)
-6. Deploy library to servers
-7. Servers load library and call functions—no compilation
+Real ML serving systems using MLIR follow an AOT workflow. **TensorFlow's MLIR pipeline** demonstrates this approach: it generates MLIR IR from the TensorFlow computation graph, applies optimization passes to improve performance, lowers the optimized IR to LLVM IR, compiles to object files (.o), links those object files into a shared library (.so), deploys the library to production servers, and finally the servers simply load the library and call functions with no compilation overhead.

 Triton compiler, despite being "JIT" in spirit, follows a similar AOT pattern: it parses Triton Python code to IR, lowers to LLVM IR, generates PTX (NVIDIA) or AMDGPU code, passes the code to the GPU driver for final compilation, caches the compiled kernels on disk, and reuses those cached kernels across runs.
 Even systems with "JIT" in their name ultimately do AOT compilation—they just do it lazily on first use, then cache the results.